caoymg/RecSys-Note/Deep model/Wide & Deep Learning.md

 #### **1.3 Joint Training of Wide & Deep Model**

-The wide component and deep component are combined using a **weighted sum of their output log odds** as the prediction, which is then fed to one common logistic loss func tion for joint training.
+The wide component and deep component are combined using a **weighted sum of their output log odds** as the prediction, which is then fed to one common logistic loss function for joint training.